tektoncd/pipeline/docs/using.md

 ##### Configure Entrypoint image

-To run a step needs to pull an `Entrypoint` image.
+To run a step, the `pod` will need to pull an `Entrypoint` image.
 Maybe the image is hard to pull in your environment, so we provide a way for you to configure that by edit the `image`'s value in a configmap named [`config-entrypoint`](./../config/config-entrypoint.yaml).

 ### Resource sharing between tasks

-Pipeline Tasks are allowed to pass resources from previous tasks via the [`providedBy`](#providedby) field.
+Pipeline `Tasks` are allowed to pass resources from previous `Tasks` via the [`providedBy`](#providedby) field.
 This feature is implemented using Persistent Volume Claims under the hood but however has an implication that tasks cannot have any volume mounted under path `/pvc`.